How to Build an Ideal Clients List for Freelance Writing

 Where should I keep my list?

-Use a spreadsheet, a simple Google Doc, or a CRM if you prefer fancy automations.
+If you don’t like Notion, you can use a spreadsheet, a simple Google Doc, a task management app, or a CRM if you prefer fancy automations.
 The tool doesn’t matter — using it does.

 Looking for something else?